Safeguarding

 Safeguarding Risk Assessment Form (as a PDF for printing out and completing manually)

-To help complete the form we also provide below an example form with a list of typical risks.
-These risks are by no means an exhaustive list, nor may all of them apply to all events, meetings, group activities with children and vulnerable adults.
+To help you complete the form we provide below an example with a list of typical risks.
+These risks are by no means exhaustive.
+Nor may all of them apply to all events with children and vulnerable adults.
 Please use it as a guide and amend as appropriate when completing your own form.

 Example Form with a Sample List of Risks (as PDF)